rwilliams/jrubywiki/CallingJavaFromJRuby.md

  obj.synchronized { 99 }  # => 99
 ```

-Converting java Object to a non primitive class
+Converting a java Object to a non primitive class
 -----------------------------------------------
 There can be instances (in closures for example) where you need to convert a java Object to a specific class/interface you can do this using a custom `to_java` eg
 ```ruby